gianlucajahn/Portfolio-Website/README.md

  I feel like my portfolio needs one additionally to my GitHub!
 Feel free to take a look in here every once in a while or use the "Watch" feature on GitHub.

  ### 🌱 Sources
-You can find all Sources below,  on the web page and the source code or all of those options!
+You can find all Sources below, on the web page and the source code!

 [Twitter Logo 3D Illustration](https://iconscout.com/3d/twitter-2950144) by [Iconscout Score](https://iconscout.com/contributors/iconscout) on [Iconscout](https://iconscout.com)